Midwest Region Laborers Employers Cooperation And Education Trust

 How does Midwest Region Laborers Employers Cooperation And Education Trust spend its money?

 Midwest Region Laborers Employers Cooperation And Education Trust directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Midwest Region Laborers Employers Cooperation And Education Trust tax-deductible?